jacobthebanana/McGill-Fall-2019-COMP-250-Assignment-3-Banana-Test/README.md

 `BananaTest` is created on an Optiplex 990 from Reboot McGill.
 The Optiplex Tower is proudly housed in the Solin Hall Residence.

+Special thanks to Ryan, Zoe, and Soph for testing.

 ## Disclaimer
 This program is distributed free of charge, with **absolutely no warranty**.
 The results might be misleading or inconclusive.
 Make sure that you review this tester code carefully and understand what it actually does.